 At the most fundamental level, it’s helpful to explain where you’re at in your response process.
 If you’re on the case but not sure what’s going on, tell your customers you’re investigating the problem.
 Once you know what’s up and are working on the fix, tell them that too.
 Nobody likes waiting without knowing what’s going, so bring them into the loop.

 If you’re spending a long time in any specific status, there’s no harm in repeating yourself.
-There’s a zillion different ways to say you’re investigating a problem, and even if you’re restating the same thing, maintaining a cadence in your communications demonstrates you’re still taking things seriously.
+There’s a zillion different ways to say you’re investigating a problem, and even if you’re restating the same thing, maintaining a cadence in your incident communications demonstrates you’re still taking things seriously.

 GitHub demonstrating the power of repeat 'investigation' updates (source)